 Are VPN services free?

-How do I establish a VPN connection?
+How do I create a VPN tunnel?

-How safe is my VPN?
+How secure is my VPN?